Is Chocolate Bad for Dogs?

 If you catch your dog in the act of eating chocolate, or if you suspect they have eaten it, take the following steps:

-2. Monitor your dog closely for any signs of chocolate poisoning, such as vomiting or diarrhea.
+• Monitor closely: Keep an eye on your dog for signs of chocolate poisoning, such as vomiting or diarrhea.

-5. Follow your veterinarian’s instructions for treatment, which may include hospitalization, medication, and supportive care.
+• Follow veterinary instructions: Adhere to your vet’s guidance, which may involve hospitalization, medication, or supportive care.

 How to Prevent Chocolate Poisoning in Dogs